payprop/swagger2-markdown/t/markdown/named_resource_and_actions.md

-FORMAT: 1A
+# NAME

-# Named Resource and Actions API
+Named Resource and Actions API

+# VERSION

+1.0

+# DESCRIPTION

 This API example demonstrates how to name a resource and its actions, to give the reader a better idea about what the resource is used for.

 ## API Blueprint